Ambysoft logo

 Figure 3.
 A detailed agile SDLC (click to enlarge).

-Detailed agile project lifecycle
+Detailed agile lifecycle

-But Aren't Agile "Phases" Really Just Sprints?
+But Aren’t Agile Phases Really Just Sprints?
 No

 Many agile purists will jump through semantic hoops to avoid using terms such as phase or serial, hence questionable terms like "sprint 0" or "hardening sprints", but in the end they're still talking about phases.
 On a Scrum project, sprint 0 occurs before any construction sprints, which in turn occur before any hardening sprints (sometimes called deployment or release sprints, there isn't a standard).
 In short, Scrum teams start with sprint 0, then construct a solution, then deploy the solution.
 Sounds a lot like phases to me.